Matthew L. Dameron, Principal Attorney

 In October 2012, Missouri Governor Jay Nixon appointed Matt to serve on the Missouri Development Finance Board.
 The Missouri Development Finance Board administers a range of financing programs for Missouri businesses, local governments and state agencies; issues taxable or tax-exempt industrial revenue bonds or notes; and provides market rate or low-interest loans and grants to political subdivisions to fund public infrastructure improvements.
 In June 2016, Matt was elected to serve on the Executive Committee for the Missouri Development Finance Board, and he currently serves as the Secretary.
 Additionally, he is Chair of the Personnel Committee.

 In early 2017, Mayor Sly James appointed Matt to serve on the City Plan Commission.
 The eight-member Commission conducts public hearings on applications and plans that involve development or redevelopment of property in Kansas City, Missouri, including rezoning applications, development plan approval, approved development plan amendments, subdivision of land, street and alley vacations amendments, land use and street widening plan and other applications.
-Matt's tenure on the City Plan Commission ended in September 2019.
+Matt discontinued his service with the CPC in 2019.

 Previously, in May 2013, Mayor Sly James appointed Matt to serve as co-chair of Kansas City’s Charter Review Committee.
 The panel was comprised of 13 residents, and it reviewed the City Charter and recommended changes to the Mayor and City Council.